 If you're in China trying to get onto Google, all Google sees is your proxy-assigned IP address, not your actual device IP address.
 This lets you bypass any blocks.

-You can find VPNs that support SOCKS5 connections so you can combine them for maximum security and restriction-free access.
+You can find VPNs that support SOCKS5 connections so that you can combine them for maximum security and restriction-free access.

 The Best VPNs for Bypassing VPN Blocks